ml-energy/zeus/docs/getting_started/index.md

 1. Mounts all GPUs into the Docker container.
 2. `SYS_ADMIN` capability is needed to change the GPU's power limit or frequency.
 See [here](#system-privileges).
 3. PyTorch DataLoader workers need enough shared memory for IPC.
 Without this, they may run out of shared memory and die.
+4. Mounts the `intel-rapl` directory so that it can be read inside a docker container.
+Can be removed if CPU is not being monitored.

 !!!
 Tip "Overriding Zeus installation"
     Inside the container, `zeus`'s installation is editable (`pip install -e`).